Eden Campus Views

 20/02495/FUL– 10 & 11 Storey Office Towers and Car parking Building

-It is vital that we take a moment to respond to these planning applications.
-You can email your response to firstname.lastname@example.org.
+It is vital that we take a moment to respond again to these planning applications.
+You can comment directly using the links below, or even better email your response to firstname.lastname@example.org.
+Especially when the site can crash quite frequently.

-Online comments closed on 4th November, but you can still email your comments to the planning department address above.
+Online comments have reopened until 10th January 2021, OR you can email your comments to the planning department address: email@example.com

 Please do not lose this opportunity to let your views be known to both the developers and to your local councillors (contact details below).
 Our message to the Council is that the requirements of the EQDB MUST be followed – FULL STOP..... and they should send the Developers back to the drawing board